 GeneCards Summary for TRAF2 Gene

 TRAF2 (TNF Receptor Associated Factor 2) is a Protein Coding gene.
 Diseases associated with TRAF2 include lymphoma, malt, somatic.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are Adipocytokine signaling pathway and Apoptosis Modulation and Signaling.
 GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is TRAF5.